 The battery is designated a Q85*, “Start-Stop” battery, 520 CCA, 65 Ah [20 hr rate], 52 Ah [5 hr rate], and weighs 37 lbs (16.8 kg).
 It is a serviceable “Wet Cell” (flooded with electrolyte, which is sulfuric acid and distilled water), Lead-Acid battery with six exposed, threaded, vented caps, as compared to the MX-5’s 25-pound, “Maintenance Free” type with six recessed, threaded, sealed caps.
 This merely means that it is much easier to monitor the electrolyte levels in the individual cells by unscrewing the caps and looking into the cells (with good lighting available), at least once per year:

-- While topping off cells with low electrolyte levels, insure that the level in the battery cells not exceed the fill-level line.
-Otherwise there may be a chance of overflowing of electrolyte during gassing of the battery.
-High level of electrolyte may also cause softening the sealing compound on the top cover and subsequent leakage in the battery cell
+- While topping-off cells with low electrolyte levels, insure that the level in the battery cells not exceed the fill-level line.
+Otherwise there may be a chance of electrolyte overflowing during gassing of the battery, which besides being very corrosive, could cause softening of the sealing compound on the top cover and subsequent leakage/contamination of electrolyte.

 * Q85 Specs